Tessil/robin-map/README.md

 The library is available in [vcpkg](https://github.com/Microsoft/vcpkg/tree/master/ports/robin-map) and [conan](https://conan.io/center/tsl-robin-map).
 It's also present in [Debian](https://packages.debian.org/buster/robin-map-dev), [Ubuntu](https://packages.ubuntu.com/disco/robin-map-dev) and [Fedora](https://apps.fedoraproject.org/packages/robin-map-devel) package repositories.

-The code should work with any C++11 standard-compliant compiler and has been tested with GCC 4.8.4, Clang 3.5.0 and Visual Studio 2015.
+The code should work with any C++17 standard-compliant compiler.

 To run the tests you will need the Boost Test library and CMake.